kef59000/thro-dsscm/01 Geospatial Analytics/00 Geospatial Analytics with QGIS.md

     - Right click on Layer -> Properties -> Style.
     - At the top, choose Graduated instead of Single Icon.
     - For "Column" select "POP_2004".
 Then select a color gradient that suits you under "Color gradient".
     - Under Mode (below the table window), select the entry "Nice Interruptions".
-Under "Clas-ses" on the right, select 7 classes.
+Under "Classes" on the right, select 7 classes.
 Click "Classify" – each object has now been assigned a color based on its population.
 If you click on "Apply" below, you can already see the effect in the map window.
     - Finally, the states have to be labeled.
 In the properties window, click on "Labeling" and select "Label this layer" from the top menu.
     - Under "Label with" you can specify which attribute should be used for the label.
 Select "STATE_ABBR" and click "Apply" to test it.
     - Format the caption however you like: The menu below gives you several options.
 One possibility would be to add a buffer to make the state names easier to read.
-A shad-ow would also be possible.
+A shadow would also be possible.

 ![Alt text](image-3.png)
 ![Alt text](image-4.png)

 - Now all layers are ready for map creation.
 You can start creating a map.
 To do this, click on "Project" in the menu bar, then on "New Print Composer".
 For the name, select "Population distribution in the USA".
 The Print Composer opens (i.e., the map editor) from QGIS in a new window.
     - Add a card title (menu bar -> Arrangement -> Add label) and place it in the middle.
 In the right window under "Element properties" change the content of the caption to "Population distribution in the USA (2004)".
 Below you can format the title.
-Center the title and in-crease its font size (Font button) to 24 and set it to bold.
+Center the title and increase its font size (Font button) to 24 and set it to bold.
         - **Orientation**: On the right side you will find the "Elements" pane.
 Here you will find all the individual parts that you have added to the map.
 You can also navigate here – by clicking on a single element, it becomes editable.
 You can change it in the "Element properties" window below.
         - **Tip**: You can delete elements by selecting the "Select/move entry" button, then clicking on the element and selecting "Edit" from the menu bar and then "Delete".
     - Next, add the map (Menu bar -> Arrangement -> Add map).
 Drag the map window to the width of the workspace.
 Leave space below for sources.
 You can change the size afterwards by dragging the edge of the object.